4Culture Grants + Calls

 Workshops

 Workshops can make a major difference in how competitive your application is—each year, we find that the strongest applications come from people who have attended a workshop.
-4Culture Heritage staff are available to answer questions, discuss project details, and review draft applications.
+Workshops provide an opportunity for you to meet staff, learn about the process, meet other applicants, and ask questions.

-If you were unable to make the Zoom workshop, you can view a recorded version instead.
+If you are unable to attend a workshop, you may view a recorded version instead.
+This recording will be posted after the first workshop takes place.

 Contact